anrbn/GCP-Attack-Defense/README.md

 Now let's dig deeper into it.

 If you're creating a Cloud Function in GCP, you can use **Cloud Console, gCloud Command, **or** Cloud Function API** to do so.
-Regardless of the method you choose, you will need to upload the code that provides access to the Service Account Token.
+Regardless of the method you choose, you will need to upload the code into the Cloud Function.
 There are three different ways to upload the code:

 1. Local Machine
 2. Cloud Storage